golmschenk/haplo/docs/source/index.md

 ## Getting started

 A basic example project can be downloaded [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fgolmschenk%2Fhaplo_example_application).
-Be sure to rename the directory to name the describes your project before getting started.
+Be sure to rename the directory to a name that describes your project before getting started.

 ```{toctree}
 :caption: 'Contents:'